grblHAL/core/README.md

 ## grblHAL ##

-__New:__ A web app for [building for some drivers](http://svn.io-engineering.com:8080/) is now in the works, feedback will be appreciated.
+__New:__ A web app for [building for some drivers](http://svn.io-engineering.com:8080/) is now available, feedback will be appreciated.

 grblHAL has [many extensions](https://github.com/grblHAL/core/wiki) that may cause issues with some senders.
 As a workaround for these a [compile time option](https://github.com/grblHAL/core/wiki/Changes-from-grbl-1.1#workaround) has been added that disables extensions selectively.